bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 > _**Exercise**_
 >
 > * Explore the hidden `.nextflow` directory and the history file and cache directories contained within this
+>
+> * Run `nextflow log` to show the history of runs in the current directory (essentially the same as the `.nextflow/history` file but with column headings)

 ## Pipeline reports